BEST STARTS FOR KIDS

 What I did to overcome this problem, was to enunciate my sounds very clearly and see if the child could hear which sound each number started with.
 I also raised my pitch as I counted through fourteen, fifteen and sixteen emphasizing each number differently.

-And I also reinforced the progression with numerals once they were reasonably reliable with their counting, explaining that thirteen was a bit like three teen, fourteen is obvious, fifteen is like five teen, six teen and seventeen are also obvious and that helped some children who understood the concept but had a speech delay.
+I also reinforced the progression with numerals once they were reasonably reliable with their counting.
+Useful phraseology: "Thirteen is a bit like three teen, fourteen is obvious, fifteen is like five teen, six teen and seventeen are also obvious and that helped some children who understood the concept but had a speech delay.

 4. Progress rote counting to thirty.